drupal-entity-training/event/index.md

 bundle.

 Generally a configuration entity type is used to provide the bundles for a content entity type.
-In this case each event type entity will be a bundle for the _Event_ entity type.
+In this case each _Event type_ entity will be a bundle for the _Event_ entity type.

 #### Add the bundle field

-* Delete the existing event
+* Delete the existing event(s)

   Visit `/admin/content/event/manage/4/delete` and press _Delete_.